Vital Records Online

 Learn how to order a Montana birth certificate from the Montana Department of Public Health and Human Services (DPHHS).
 The state fee for each copy is $16.00.
 Standard processing takes 3 to 4 weeks.
 Authorized individuals who can request these vital records include the person named in the record, family members, and legal representatives.

-How to Order State of Montana Birth Certificates
+How to Order State of Montana Birth Certificate

 Person ordering a birth certificate with a phone using VRO